 Fires can start in many different ways.
-They can start by accident, by acts of nature, or even by arson.
+A fire can start by accident, by acts of nature, or even by arson.
 You can help keep your family and co-workers safe during a fire by making sure smoke alarms work and by practicing a fire escape plan.

 The resources below can help you learn what to do to prevent or recover from a fire.

 Learn how to prevent home fires and get fire facts and safety tips.
-Learn how to create a fire escape plan and what to do during a fire.
+Learn how to create a fire escape plan for your family and what to do during a fire.
 There’s also information for older adults and people with access or functional needs.
 (Ready.gov)

 Home Fire Safety